How to Create a Content Marketing Strategy (and Get the Maximum ROI)?

 Before you start drawing up a content marketing strategy, you must try to understand what a marketing funnel is because it shows you how customers go through various stages while making a purchase decision.
 Content can act as a catalyst at each of these stages, slowly but surely engaging audiences and turning prospects into actual buyers.

 Let’s cite the example of a SaaS company.
-It is estimated that the average sales cycle is about 3 months for a SaaS company.
+It is estimated by Hubspot that the average sales cycle is about 3 months for a SaaS company.

 - Building organic traffic by producing content that directs people to your website.